nielsengoncalves/bank-app/README.md

 ** All the fields, but the ID should be updatable. **

-This operation replaces the whole object with the provided structure.
+This operation replaces the whole object with the provided structure and returns the saved object:

 ```json
 {